 Swagging is to travel with one’s personal belongings in a bundle, and that is what I did from New Jersey to Southern California with my Outback Swags Pioneer Tent keeping me comfortable all the way.

-Swag tents are not very common here in the US, but have a long history in the Australian outback.
-Swagmen were primarily transient workers who travelled the outback in search of work, carrying their shelter and belongings rolled on their backs.
+Swag tents are not very common here in the US but have a long history in the Australian outback.
+Swagmen were primarily transient workers who traveled the outback in search of work, carrying their shelter and belongings rolled on their backs.
 Traditionally the swag was little more than a bedroll.

 Luckily for me, I did not have to carry my kit on my back, I had a Subaru Outback to do the work for me.

 The mission was to pick up a the car in New Jersey and see some of what the country has to offer while camping my way back to California.
 The Pioneer Swag was shipped to NJ where I was to fly in and meet it.
 I wanted to take a test run at setting it up, but it is such a simple design it really was not needed.

 The first night in the swag was a warm and humid night (as most on this trip would end up being) so it was great to be able to have the top open to allow airflow but when it started to rain in the middle of the night it was easy to just reach up and close the top.
 Along with the No-see-um mesh being great for ventilation it also allow great views of the stars.

 Passing through the midwest brought some wild weather with substantial winds, rain, and even a few nearby tornados.
 While my tarp and jetboil struggled to keep me dry and warm my dinner, the 12oz ripstop canvas of the Pioneer Swag shrugged the weather off like nothing.
 I was unable to get a picture during the night so you will just have to settle for this post storm sunrise along the Missouri River.